 RF Link Budget Calculator

-Each input uses a standard RF unit, and the unit choice is what makes the calculator so compact.
-Transmit Power is entered in dBm, which is an absolute power level referenced to 1 milliwatt.
-Tx Antenna Gain and Rx Antenna Gain are entered in dBi, which measures how much the antenna focuses energy compared with an ideal isotropic radiator.
-Path Loss & Extras is entered in dB and represents the total loss between the transmitter output and the receiver input.
-In a simple first estimate, that loss may include free-space path loss plus feeder loss, connector loss, mismatch loss, atmospheric absorption, foliage, or any additional attenuation you want to model as a single combined number.
+Each RF link budget input uses a standard decibel-based unit, which is what keeps the calculation compact.
+Transmit Power is entered in dBm, an absolute power level referenced to 1 milliwatt.
+Tx Antenna Gain and Rx Antenna Gain are entered in dBi, which compares each antenna to an ideal isotropic radiator.
+Path Loss & Extras is entered in dB and represents the combined attenuation between transmitter and receiver.
+In a first-pass estimate, that loss can include free-space path loss, feeder loss, connector loss, mismatch loss, atmospheric absorption, foliage, or any other attenuation you want folded into one number.

-These units are easy to mix because decibel-based quantities convert multiplication and division in linear power into addition and subtraction in logarithmic space.
-That is the real convenience of a link budget.
-Without logarithms, you would need to work with large ratios and repeated multiplication.
-With logarithms, the budget becomes a line of arithmetic that you can check almost mentally.
-Still, it is important to keep the units straight: dBm is an absolute power, while dBi and dB are relative adjustments.
-The calculator assumes you already have losses combined into one dB term.
-If you know separate losses for cable, connectors, and propagation, simply add them together first and place the total in the loss field.
+Decibel units are convenient because they turn multiplication and division in linear power into addition and subtraction in logarithmic form.
+That is why a link budget can fit on a few lines instead of a full engineering worksheet.
+The important caution is to keep the units straight: dBm is an absolute power, while dBi and dB are relative adjustments.
+The calculator expects you to combine all of the losses you want included into one dB figure.
+If you already know the cable, connector, and propagation losses separately, add them together first and use the total.

 Formula: P_r = P_t + G_t + G_r - L